BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 DELAYED START PROGRAMME

-You can programme the appliance up to start 15 hours in advance to have your preparation ready at the time you want.
-This function cannot be used on programmes3, 8, 11, 12, 13, 14, 15.
+You can programme the appliance to start up to 15 hours in advance to have your preparation ready at the time you want.
+This function cannot be used on programmes 3, 8, 11, 12, 13, 14, 15.

 This step comes after selecting the programme, browning level and weight.
 The programme time is displayed.
 Calculate the time difference between the moment when you start the programme and the time at which you want your preparation to be ready.
 The machine automatically includes the duration of the programme cycles.

 Using the and buttons, display the calculated time (up and down).
-Short presses change the time by intervals of 10 min ^ + a short beep.
-Holding the button down gives continuous scrolling of 10-min intervals.
+Short presses change the time by intervals of 10 minutes, with a short beep.
+Holding the button down gives continuous scrolling of 10-minute intervals.

 If you make a mistake or want to change the time setting, hold down the button until it makes a beep.
 The default time is displayed.
 Start the operation again.